 If it’s a very simple surface, then a height gauge can be used to measure profile tolerance.
 But if the surface is complex, then CMM ( Coordinate measuring machines) is used.
 The CMM can scan the data points and match them with what is shown in the drawing.

 Nowadays, all designs are made in CAD software.
 So CMM data points are compared with the CAD data to check any deviations.
-There is a software called PolyWorks which is very good to do this kind of task.
+There is a software called PolyWorks which is very good for doing this kind of task.

 Conclusion: GD&T profile tolerance

 Profile tolerance is beneficial in industries like automobiles and aerospace as these industries use complex shape parts.
-But that does not mean that only these two industry uses profile tolerance.
-Now a day profile tolerance is used in almost every industry.
+But that does not mean that only these two industries use profile tolerance.
+Nowadays profile tolerance is used in almost every industry.

 Please note that profile tolerance increases part cost as suppliers need special machines like CMM to measure profile tolerance.
 Unless it is essential, we should refrain from using profile tolerance.